jokijen/hyped-climbing-tracker/README.md

 ## Current state of the application

-The development of the Hyped application is progressing with early versions of many key components either initiated or done:
+The development of the Hyped application is progressing well with the main stucture in place.
+There has been some development in what functionality seems necessary and important for the application.

+- Usability and features: Users can register and log in/out.
+Users can view their profile and change their password.
+Sessions are managed.
+Users can search for crags/climbs and mark climbs as sent.
+Users can view crag/climb information, including comments and sends logged by users.
+Admin users can add crags and climbs.
-- Backend (Python, Flask): The routes.py file has been started.
-Additionally, there are various Python files including climbs.py, crags.py, and users.py to manage different aspects of the app.
-Users can log in/out and a session is managed.
-There is also a functioning search.
+- Backend / Python, Flask: There are files for routes, users, crags, and climbs to manage different aspects of the app.
-- Database: A database schema has been created.
+- Database: A database schema has been created and updated from the intial version.
+There is also a data-dump file for testing purposes.
-- HTML: The login and registration pages are complete.
-The home page visible after login has a structure in place.
-The favourites, tick-list, and logged sends of users, as well as crag and climb pages are almost finished.
+- Front / HTML: The login and registration pages are complete.
+The home page visible after login has a structure in place, but it's not finalised yet.
+The favourite crags, tick-list, and logged sends of users, as well as crag and climb pages are almost finished.
+There is a profile page for the user (with the possibility to change the password).
+Flash messaging has been introduced to most forms to give the user feeback.
-- Formatting: An initial style.css file has been created for formatting, and a logo has been designed in both black and white.
-The style of the website is not yet finalized, which is why there may be small variation across pages.
+- Formatting: A style.css file has been created for formatting, and a logo has been designed in both black and white.
+The style of the website is not yet finalized.
+- Next up: Users can add crags to favourites.
+Users can add climbs to tick-lists.
+Users can write and delete their comments.
+Users can delete their sends.

-Overall, the project has made decent progress with several base elements in place or initiated.
+Overall, the project has made decent progress with several key elements nearly completed or initiated.
 All feedback is very welcome.
 Development will continue on from here.

 ## Testing the application in production